The Complete Guide to Ijen Crater: Blue Fire, Acid Lake, and Natural Wonders

 - High-energy snacks (nuts, chocolate)

-- Personal medications
+- Personal medication

-- Camera equipment with protective covers
+- Camera gear with protective cover

 Physical Preparation